-- 1. Follow steps 1 4 of the Burning Video to a Data DVD procedure. - 2.
-Select Interchange Format from the Output Format drop-down list.
+- 1. Follow steps 1 4 of the Burning Video to a Data DVD procedure. - Select Interchange Format from the Output Format drop-down list.
 Two new columns are displayed: Video Source and Audio Source.
-See the screenshot on the next page.

 If Then The word Camera is displayed in both the Video Source and Audio Source columns Proceed to the next step.
-Checkboxes are displayed in the Video Source column Select the camera views you want to include for each video, as follows: Video Source Column Copy only the video recorded from Camera Channel 1 (forward facing zoom camera).
+Checkboxes are displayed in the Video Source column Select the camera views you want to include for each video, as follows: Copy only the video recorded from Camera Channel 1 (forward facing zoom camera).
 Copy only the video recorded from Camera Channel 2 (Backseat and/or Bullet cameras).
 Copy the video that was recorded from both Camera Channel 1 and Camera Channel 2.
-NOTE : When you choose this option, the system will burn two separate video files on the DVD that will appear as separate menu items.
+NOTE: When you choose this option, the system will burn two separate video files on the DVD that will appear as separate menu items.
 This doubles your DVD space requirement.
-Checkboxes are displayed in the Audio Source column Select the audio sources that you want to include for each video.
-You may select up to two audio sources for each video.
-These audio tracks will play concurrently when watching the video.
-VLP1/In Car.
-The audio from the wireless microphone that's connected to your Flashback's VLP 1 port and the audio from your in-car microphone (default).
-VLP2.
-The audio from the wireless microphone that's connected to your Flashback's VLP 2 port, if applicable.